 You and your baby

-Generally, your experience should be the similar to other new mothers but if you have diabetes, doctors will take extra steps to make sure you and your baby get off to a healthy start.
+Generally, your experience should be similar to other new mothers.
+But if you have diabetes, doctors will take extra steps to make sure you and your baby get off to a healthy start.
+These will include the following:

 Breastfeeding and diabetes